BrianHicks/learnhaskell/realworldhaskell/4/cards.md

 `words` splits an input string on any white space `unwords` joins a list of strings with a single space
 ## Stopped at "Exercises"
+Thinking about the structure of the list, and handling the empty and non-empty cases separately is a kind of approach called "structural recursion"
+The non-recursive case (IE empty list) in structural recursion is called the "base case" Another name for the base case (structural recursion) is the "terminating case" The recursive case (IE non-empty list) in structural recursion is called the "recursive case" Another name for the recursive case (structural recursion) is the "inductive case"